campusrover/fiducial_pick_and_place/README.md

 After all, we know where the `fixed_marker` frame is in the real world:
 4.35 inches to the starboard side of the center of the base of the robot.
-Further, as mentioned above, we had aligned the taped fiducial such that its frame overlaps exactly with the `fixed_marker` frame.
+Further, as mentioned above, we had aligned the taped fiducial such that its frame overlaps as much as possible with the `fixed_marker` frame.

 So we can take the transform from the taped fiducial to the camera (provided by `aruco_detect`) and apply its translation and rotation to